 The Community Counseling program is preparatory for a wide variety of positions in community agencies, business, and institutions.
 Both the Community Counseling and School Counseling options meet the educational requirements for licensure as a professional counselor (LPC) in Georgia and national counselor certification (NCC).

 The College Student Affairs program includes course work in basic counseling skills and theory, foundational courses in student affairs and theories of student development, and legal issues in higher education and higher education administration.
 It also provides practical experiences in various aspects of student affairs.

 The College Student Affairs program provides graduates with knowledge, skills, and dispositions required to work with college students in a variety of settings within higher education organizations.
 This program emphasizes a counseling foundation for preparing college student affairs personnel to foster student development.
 Completion of this degree does NOT meet the requirements for licensure as a professional counselor or certification as a school counselor in Georgia and candidates will not be endorsed for either credential.

-General Admission requirements to all M.Ed. programs in Counseling include
+General Admission requirements to all Master of Education (M.Ed.) programs in Counseling include

 - Minimum 2.7 undergraduate GPA

 - Minimum GRE composite score of (a) 800 (before August 1, 2011, minimum of 400 verbal and 400/3.5 quantitative or analytical writing), or (b) 286 (after August 1, 2011, minimum of 146 verbal and 140/3.5 analytical writing)